Homemade CNC router ventures

 CNC router from Screenprinter

 For quite a while, I’ve been wanting to build a better CNC router.
 However, proper mechanical components such as linear guides, servo motors, ballscrews and such are fairly expensive.
 It is certainly worth investing the money in just the right components if you are designing a professional machine from scratch, but building it requires a lot of expertise and also machining equipment.
 Not really what a hobby project is about, usually.
 So I’ve been waiting for the right occasion to get hold of something that could serve as a start and save me from having to buy everything.
-This chance finally came when friend of mine gave me an old screen printing machine that they would throw out in his company.
+This chance finally came when a friend of mine gave me an old screen printing machine that they would throw out in his company.

 This machine seemed just about the right size and contained almost everything one would need for such an undertaking: 16mm linear rails, stepper motors with encoders, linear drives, inductive end switches and many aluminium parts that could be reused with some modifications.
 The only things missing were of course the milling motor and the ballscrew for the z-axis.
 As it turned out later, the original belt drives were not sufficient for machining and I had to buy ballscrews for that as well.